nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 If the object needs emphasis rather than subject, use passive voice.
 But ensure that you cannot improve the sentence by using the active voice.

 Headings and subheadings
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Headings and subheadings describe the purpose of the section.

-Begin with a descriptive verb or begin with `How to ...`
+Begin with a descriptive verb or begin with "How to ..."

 Headings explain the section in a short phrase.

-Use the verb stem and not the gerund ('ing') form of verbs.
+Use the verb stem and not the gerund ("ing") form of the verb.
 Not "Adding a
-model", but  "Add a model".
+model," but  "Add a model."

 Avoid section names like "Introduction" or "Part 1".

 One-word subheadings are acceptable, if the section is short and the meaning is clear.

-Use sentence case for headings and subheadings, i.e., begin with an uppercase
+Use sentence case for headings and subheadings, that is, begin with an uppercase
 letter but with all other words in lower case (except proper nouns).